22 March 2015 : Case report

-Case Report: We report 3 cases of uremic pericarditis and their presenting manifestations and review 30 cases we have treated.
+CASE REPORT: We report 3 cases of uremic pericarditis and their presenting manifestations and review 30 cases we have treated.
 Among these patients, the traditional findings among patients with acute pericarditis such as chest pain, fever, electrocardiographic changes, and leukocytosis are uncommon.
 Pericardial friction rub has a relatively high incidence but its differentiation by an untrained ear, especially by a non-cardiologist, could be a major problem.
 Not infrequently, it is complicated by pre-tamponade or tamponade, requiring pericardiocentesis or pericardial surgery.

-Conclusions: Uremic pericarditis is a treatable, but not always a preventable, condition.
+CONCLUSIONS: Uremic pericarditis is a treatable, but not always a preventable, condition.
 Timely recognition of its presence and its efficient management are essential elements of successful treatment.